RTEMS/rtems-docs/c-user/glossary.rst

       disable level used by the task.

    MPCI
-      An acronym for Multiprocessor Communications Interface Layer.
+      An acronym for :term:`Multiprocessor Communications Interface Layer`.

    multiprocessing
       The simultaneous execution of two or more processes by a multiple